 Camp was quiet as I got out of the tent to make breakfast.
 The morning at Howard-Douglas was beautiful with blue skies above a lovely mirror smooth lake.

 I had the water boiling just after 7:30 am.
 We silently had our breakfast while taking down camp to not disturb our neighbours.
 The campground at Howard-Douglas is constrained in a very small clearing with minimal privacy.
-As we got ready to head out just before 8:30am one of the older folks saw me taking a picture of Emily by the lake so they offered to take a picture of the two of us, which was appreciated.
+As we got ready to head out just before 8:30am one of the older folks saw me taking a picture of Micah by the lake so they offered to take a picture of the two of us, which was appreciated.

 This would be a lumpy day with almost 900 m of elevation gain but no single climb over 200 m.
 The climbing started immediately after leaving the lake up a very braided and washed out trail.
 The trail heads up towards the east ridge of Quartz Hill gaining 110 m in less than 1 km.
 While not overly steep the quick rise immediately captured our attention.
 We arrived at the ridge in 15 minutes and looking back were treated to an amazing view of the lake with Citadel Peak in the background and, far in the distance, Mt Assiniboine.
 Looking forward, we could see Mt Ball in the distance on the horizon where we would have lunch tomorrow.